 Alcohol recovery or support programs can help you stop drinking completely.
 These programs usually offer:

-- Medical care
+- Physical health care

-- You may attend a program while you live at home (outpatient).
+- You may attend a program while you live at home (outpatient)

 You may be prescribed medicines to help you quit.
 They are often used with long-term counseling or support groups.
 These medicines make it less likely that you will drink again or help limit the amount you drink.

 Drinking may mask depression or other mood or anxiety disorders.
 If you have a mood disorder, it may become more noticeable when you stop drinking.
 Your health care provider will treat any mental disorders in addition to your alcohol treatment.